 • Reference was made to page 2 of the letter which stated that 'The Complaints Standards Authority (CSA) has now implemented a model complaints policy with nearly 50 public bodies and delivered 140 training sessions...'.
 Confirmation was sought if Carmarthenshire had been engaged in the sessions and if so at what level?
-The Corporate Policy and Partnership Manager, as the lead for the Corporate Complaints Team confirmed that in having implemented the model complaints policy, the Council was fully engaged and that the team had an excellent on-going working relationship with the CSA.
+The Corporate Policy and Partnership Manager, as the lead for the Corporate Complaints policy, the Council was fully engaged and that the team had an excellent on-going working relationship with the CSA.